friendliai/periflow-cli/README.md

 pf datastore upload [OPTIONS]
 ```

 For the second option, you need to create a credential to access your cloud storage with `pf credential create [OPTIONS]` command in advance.
-You can list, view, edit and delete the datasets in Datastore using CLI.
+You can also list, view, edit and delete the datasets in Datastore using the CLI.
 Please use `pf datastore --help` for more details.

 ### Step 3.
 Manage Job

-You can easily configure jobs using a YAML file or CLI options and run them in cloud virtual machines with any number of GPUs that you want.
+You can easily configure jobs using a YAML file or CLI options and run them in cloud virtual machines with as many as GPUs you want.
 These are the options that you can configure for a job:

 - Cloud virtual machine type
 - The number of GPUs